Altmühlsee: Usage

-The Altmühlsee is part of a water regulation system that transfers watrer from the Danube river system to the rivers of Main and Regnitz.
-Overcoming the European Watershed in the process, this regulation system helps to prevent droughts in the Regnitz, even when precipitaion is low.
+The Altmühlsee is part of a water regulation system that transfers water from the Danube river system to the rivers of Main and Regnitz.
+Overcoming the European Watershed in the process, this regulation system helps to prevent droughts in the Regnitz, even when precipitation is low.
 Additionally, it prevents floodings in the valley of the Altmühl.
-In this system, watrer flows from the Altmühlsee through the Altmühlüberleiter, that is partly underground, to both the small and the large Brombachsee.
+In this system, water flows from the Altmühlsee through the Altmühlüberleiter, that is partly underground, to both the small and the large Brombachsee.

 The tourism industry uses the reservoir extensively.
 The surrounding are is perfect for sailing, surfing and swimming at the many beaches and sunbathing areas.
 In some years, swimmers might get disturbed by great amounts of algae.

 Around the lake, there is a 13 km path for hiking and cycling.

 On the lake there is a ship route operated by the MS Altmühlsee that serves Muhr am See as well as the Gunzenhausen boroughs of Wald and Schlungenhof.
 In addition to that, there are a surfing centre, a school for surfing and sailing, two campgrounds, several restaurants and kiosks, parking lots for a total of 1800 cars as well as two recreational areas near the inflow.

 Every third Saturday in July a running event (Altmühlseelauf) takes place, each summer there is a series of open-air theatre performances (Altmühlsee-Festspiele).